 - → Loud snoring

 - → Daytime sleepiness

 - → Breathing pauses during sleep

 - → Morning headaches

-- → Lack of concentration and energy
+- Lack of concentration and energy

-OSA can be associated with health problems like high blood pressure and stroke, and when left untreated can lead to heart disease.2
+OSA can be associated with health problems like high blood pressure, stroke and diabetes, and, when left untreated can lead to heart disease.2

 OSA can also affect your brain activity and mood.
 Daytime sleepiness often has an impact on your ability to concentrate, making activities such as driving or operating machinery more dangerous.3 a.
 During therapy, the CPAP device takes room air in, and blows it out at a pressure set for your particular needs.
 Your pressure level is a prescription determined by your doctor.
 The constant air pressure keeps your airway open and obstruction free.
-This allows you to breathe uninterrupted while you are asleep.
+This allows you to breathe uninterrupted during sleep.